 Evelyn serves as editorial board member for various journals.
 She is a peer reviewer for a number of journals including World Development, Social Indicators Research, Applied Economics, Journal of International Development, Journal of Development Areas, African Development Review, Studies in Economics and Finance, and Feminist Economics.
 She also serves as a United Nations Expert on Development Aid in Least Developed Countries.

-Evelyn received her Ph.D. in Economics from the University of Wisconsin-Milwaukee and M.A. in Economics from Western Illinois University both in the United States, and a B.A. in Economics and Philosophy from the University of Nairobi in Kenya.
+Evelyn received her Ph.D. in Economics from University of Wisconsin-Milwaukee and M.A. in Economics from Western Illinois University both in the United States, and a B.A. in Economics and Philosophy from University of Nairobi in Kenya.
 She is a member of American Economic Association, African Finance and Economic Association and International Association for Feminist Economics.
 Evelyn has contributed to the Rotary International fundraising initiatives that support education related programs in the U.S. and development projects in developing countries.
 In her free time she enjoys partaking in charity events, gardening, photography, travelling, biking, playing tennis and chess.

 Associate Professor of Economics

 Research Interests in International Trade, Outsourcing, Economic Development and Labor Economics